 The Viscountancy is a second creation Irish Peerage which came in 1680 for John Dawnay.
-John Dawnay was knighted at the battle of Naseby, this made him somewhat unpopular under the Commonwealth.
-This may have influenced his decision to buy land some distance from London at Danby.
-He was rewarded by King Charles II with the Viscountcy of Downe (the second creation)
+John Dawnay was knighted at the battle of Naseby which made him unpopular under the Commonwealth and may have influenced his decision to buy land some distance from London at Danby.
+He was rewarded by King Charles II with the Viscountcy of Downe (the second creation).

 The family obtained the title “Baron of Danby” in 1899 when the 8th Viscount was created the 1st Baron.
 Cowick near Snaith became the principle family seat until 1909 when the much enlarged Wykeham Abbey became the family home.

 Danby was purchased in 1656 from the Earl Danvers, which previously formed part of the Latimer (subsequently Neville) holdings.
 Sir William Neville was married to Catherine Parr (the last surviving wife of King Henry VIII).